citra-space/citrascope-pi/README.md

 ```

 **WiFi not appearing:**
-- Wait 30-60 seconds after power-on for hotspot to start
+- Wait a couple minutes after power-on for hotspot to start
 - Check that WiFi isn't disabled in your device settings
 - Try rebooting the Pi